MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/configure-user-consent.md

 To configure user consent settings through the Microsoft Entra admin center:

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as as a [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).

 1. Browse to **Identity** > **Applications** > **Enterprise applications** > **Consent and permissions** > **User consent settings**.